GosiaKk5/ZoomingOnline/README.md

 ./run_browser_tests.sh
 ```

-These tests are also run automatically via GitHub Actions on every push, pull request, and weekly.
+These tests are run automatically via GitHub Actions:
+- On every push to the main branch
+- On every pull request
+- Once per week (scheduled)

 📖 See [browser-tests.md](./docs/browser-tests.md) for detailed information about the browser tests.